intel/gstreamer-media-SDK/README.md

 GStreamer-MSDK
 ==============
-  MediaSDK plugins for GStreamer
+  GStreamer plugins for Intel(R) Media SDK

 Overview
 --------

-GStreamer-MSDK consists of a collection of Media SDK-based plugins for GStreamer.
+GStreamer-MSDK consists of a collection of GStreamer plugins for Intel(R) Media SDK.

   * 'mfxdecode' is used to decode H.264 AVC, MPEG-2, HEVC, VC-1, VP8 and
     JPEG videos using the underlying hardware capabilities.